Learning to be Fair: A Consequentialist Approach to Equitable Decision-Making: Computing Equitable Policies

-Consider a sequential decision-making setting like the one described above, where, at each time step, one first observes a vector of covariates $X_i$ drawn from a distribution $\mathcal{D}_X$ supported on a finite state space $\mathcal{X}$, and then must select one of $K$ actions from the set $\mathcal{A} = \{a_1, \dots, a_K\}$.
-For example, in our motivating application, $X_i$ might encode an individual's demographics, history of appearance, alleged charges, and distance from court, and the set of actions might specify whether or not rideshare assistance is offered (in which case, $K =2$).
+To generalize from our running example, consider a sequential decision-making setting where, at each time step, one first observes a vector of covariates $X_i$ drawn from a distribution $\mathcal{D}_X$ supported on a finite state space $\mathcal{X}$, and then must select one of $K$ actions from the set $\mathcal{A} = \{a_1, \dots, a_K\}$.
+For example, in our motivating application, $X_i$ might encode an individual's demographics, history of appearance, alleged charges, and distance from court, and the set of actions might specify whether or not rideshare assistance is offered (in which case, $K=2$).
 In general, we allow randomized decision policies $\pi$, where the action $\pi(x)$ is (independently) drawn from a specified distribution on $\mathcal{A}$.

 In practice, there are often constraints on the distribution of actions taken.
 For example, budget limitations might mean that only a certain amount of money can be spent on average per client, with varying known costs per context and action $c(x, a_k)$.
 As such, given a cap $b$ for average per-person expenditures, we require our decision policy $\pi$ to satisfy